wazuh/wazuh-documentation/source/cloud-service/cold-storage/index.rst

 1. Before your start using the Wazuh Cloud API, you need an API key.
 To generate your API key, see the :ref:`Authentication <cloud_apis_auth>` section.

 2. Use the ``POST /storage/token`` endpoint of the :cloud-api-ref:`Wazuh Cloud API <tag/storage>` to get the AWS token and access the cold storage of a specific environment.
-In this example, we generate an AWS token valid for 3600 seconds for the environment `0123456789ab`.
+In this example, we generate an AWS token valid for 3600 seconds for environment `0123456789ab`.

    .. code-block::